Skip to main navigation Skip to search Skip to main content

 Research interests

 My principal research interests are in the intellectual and political history of nineteenth- and twentieth-century Britain.
-My current work analyses the development of ideas about conservatism as an intellectual and political tradition.
+My current work analyses the development of ideas about conservatism as an intellectual and political tradition, and the creative and constructive role of history (and historical analysis, mythmaking included) in British politics.

 More recent work has explored further aspects of Conservative and Unionist political thought in Britain, c.
 1880-1950, and the history of constitutionalism (popular, political, and in higher thought) in the nineteenth and twentieth centuries.
 The first fruits of this research were published, Open Access, in the April 2019 issue of the English Historical Review: 'Constructive Constitutionalism in Conservative and Unionist Political Thought, c.1885-1914', and I uncovered the origins of the adoption of the terms 'left' and 'right' in Britain in Cosmopolitan Conservatisms (2021).